Public Transport to College

 21 or under?
 Get free bus travel with the National Entitlement Card (NEC) or Young Scot National Entitlement Card (Young Scot NEC).
 Further details on free bus travel and how to apply can be found on the young.scot website

 All students can use the College bus.
-To access this service students must show their student ID from day one so it is important they enrol at the earliest opportunity. (note this is the only bus the Student ID will work with)
+To access this service you must show your student ID from day one so it is important they enrol at the earliest opportunity.
+(Note this is the only bus the student ID will work with)

 Over 22 and studying a full-time FE Course at Dumfries and Galloway College then we will reimburse your bus travel if you have applied for travel costs on your bursary application.
 Please retain your bus ticket and Reception at either campus will reimburse your bus fare.